 Aries eaters tend to love meats and anything fried, so Aries dieters choose low-carb diets.
 Most enjoy activity and have fast metabolisms.
 Some drink or smoke while still putting in gym time, but have the will to cut down or quit when an authority -- it has to be a medical authority, not a spouse or a friend -- says their habits are ruining their health.
 They respect international foods but might not enjoy them; they like what they like.
 Cat Cora (April 3), Greek-American chef and 21 times winner of the Iron Chef competition, is model-slim.

 Taureans tend to eat a narrow range of "comfort foods" such as meat, cheese and beer, or chocolate anything -- but consume large portions of their favorites and tend to drink calories, favoring berry wines, fruity cocktails, coffee drinks with whipped cream, smoothies, and beer.
 It's no surprise, then, that Taurean chef Carla Hall (May 12), specializes in comfort foods.
 Taurus gains by eating on the run and not relaxing even at the table, concerned always about their weight; that's not natural.
 A slender former runway model, Hall fell in love with food in Paris and Milan, where people sit down, relax, and take an hour to eat.
 Her first cookbook was titled Cooking with Love: Comfort Food that Hugs You -- a very Taurean title.
-Hall withstood intense competition on TV's Top Chef and is now a regular on The Chew; she gets right down to work on those potpies.
+Hall withstood intense competition on TV's Top Chef and became a regular on The Chew, getting right down to work on those potpies.

 Geminis gain by snacking; if they eat regularly and not between meals they will maintain their weight.
 They believe food is social, but not in the sense of dinner for four.
 British Gemini Chef Jamie Oliver (May 27) concentrates not on entertaining but on changing the way society and schools serve meals: nutritious, "naked," fresh, and natural.
 His efforts to improve school meals were very successful in England but resisted in the United States.
 And, of course, any two-person team of celebrity cooks must include a Gemini.
 Gina Neely (June 10) was half of The Food Network's best-known cooking couple, famous for barbecue, and after her breakup with husband Pat slimmed down to a size 0.